DrBenjamin/HRStaffPortal/README.md

 ##### Update HR Staff Portal

-To update the source files to the newest version use the build-in **pull function** of git (git menu on the right upper corner, choose the green arrow which shows down).
+To update the source files to the newest version use the build-in *pull function* of git in RStudio (menu on the right upper side, choose git and press the green arrow which shows down).
 If you are using the app on a computer without a RStudio installation, just use this git command:

 ```cmd
 git pull